chillakalyan/ai-assisted-verilog-to-tl-verilog-refactoring/datasets/README.md

-# Dataset: Verilog → TL-Verilog
+# Dataset: Verilog → TL-Verilo

 This dataset supports **AI-assisted conversion of Verilog into TL-Verilog**.